ShiyuNee/Awesome-LMs-Perception-of-Their-Knowledge-Boundaries-Papers/readme.md

 - [Arixv] [ConfTuner: Training Large Language Models to Express Their Confidence Verbally](https://arxiv.org/pdf/2508.18847) *Yibo Li et.al.* 26 Aug 2025

+- [Arxiv] [Teaching Language Models to Faithfully Express their Uncertainty](Teaching Language Models to Faithfully Express their Uncertainty) *Bryan Eikema et.al.* 14 October 2025

+  > The model is enabled to verbalize internal uncertainty on a specific claim through SFT.
+The uncertainty regarding specific claims is measured by the consistency across multiple generations.

 #### Utilizing Internal States or Attention Weights